 A likely translation of the end of verse 2 is: “When will I come and see the face of God?”
 The final answer to that question was given in John 14:9 and 2 Corinthians 4:4.
 Jesus said, “Whoever has seen me has seen the Father.”
 And Paul said that when we are converted to Christ we see “the light of the gospel of the glory of Christ, who is the image of God.”

 When we see the face of Christ, we see the face of God.
-And we see the glory of his face when we hear the story of the gospel of his death and resurrection.
-It is “the gospel of the glory of Christ, who is the image of God.”
+And we see the glory of the face of Christ, Paul says in 2 Corinthians 4:4 and 6, when we hear the story of the gospel of his death and resurrection.
+He calls it “the gospel of the glory of Christ, who is the image of God.”
+Or (verse 6): “the knowledge of the glory of God in the face of Jesus Christ.”

 May the Lord increase your hunger and your thirst to see the face of God.
-And may he grant your desire through the gospel of the glory of Christ, who is the image of God.
+And may he grant your desire, even today, through the gospel of the glory of Christ, who is the image of God.